 Data 6.
-Take a bullet straight through my brain

-The next hyperbole found in the data from the lyric of "Grenade" song was the sentence "Take a bullet straight through my brain".
-This sentence "Take a bullet straight through my brain" was found in line 14th of the lyric of "Grenade" song.
+Take a bullet straight through my brain.
+The next hyperbole found in the data from the lyric of "Grenade" song was the sentence "Take a bullet bullet straight through my brain" was found in line 14th of the lyric of "Grenade" song.
 The reason of categorizing this sentence "Take a bullet straight through my brain" into hyperbola is because it could seen from the criteria of terms of hyperbola in the section of methodology.
-The indication of exaggerating the meaning as one of being a precondition hyperbole "Take a bullet straight standout in through my brain".
-Self-sacrifice and self-denial of someone in proving his love for the one he loves, wanted to be addressed by Bruno Mars in this song lyric with hyperbole.
+The indication of exaggerating the meaning as one precondition of being a hyperbole standout in "Take a bullet straight through my brain".
+Self-sacrifice and selfdenial of someone in proving his love for the one he loves, wanted to be addressed by Bruno Mars in this song lyric with hyperbole.

 Data 7.
-Yes, I would die for you, baby Reason:
+Yes, I would die for you, baby.
 The last hyperbole sentence found in the data gathered from the lyric of "Grenade" song was "Yes, I would die for you, baby".
 This last hyperbole is printed in line 15th of the lyric of "Grenade" song by Bruno Mars.
 Based on the explanation provided in the section of methodology about the characteristic of being a hyperbole sentence, this sentence "Yes, I would die for you, baby" could be categorized as one of them.
-It is because in the sentence "Yes, I would die for vou, baby" contains an exaggerated meaning.
+It is because in the sentence "Yes, I would die for you, baby" contains an exaggerated meaning.
 In the sentence" Yes, I would die for you, baby", it could be sensed a sacrifice or proof that someone wanted to show to the loves one by committing his life.